Authentic Lessons for 21st Century Learning

 Research Rationale

-Secondary school is essential in developing a student's life, interests, future career, and educational trajectory.
-Students often use their personalities and interest to help form career decision-making skills throughout their life, but it becomes more prominent in secondary education as they approach adulthood.
-Personality traits "influence career adaptation by facilitating, or deterring, behavioral performances" (Lent & Brent, 2013, p.
-563).
-Holland's theory of vocational choice notes that "the individual career satisfaction is based on the fit or congruence between the career personality and the environment of the work" (Zainudin et al., 2020, p.
-884).
-By connecting personality traits and interests, students begin to build self-efficacy in career decision-making as students are more confident in engaging in career exploration (Lent et al., 2016).
+By connecting personality traits and interests, students begin to build self-efficacy in career decision-making as they are more confident in engaging in career exploration (Lent et al., 2016).
 This connection increases an individual's environmental fit and "level of congruence" within an organization (Zainudin et al., 2020, p.
 884).
 One study taken from 4,834 secondary-aged students aimed to gauge the helpfulness of career talks in their schools (Kashefpakdel & Percy, 2017).
 The study showed that 2660 (55%) of students rated participation in career talks quite helpful, while 1196 (24.7%) rated the talk very helpful (Kashefpakdel & Percy, 2017).
-This study shows that nearly three out of four students that participated in a career talk gained beneficial career knowledge from their guest speaker.
-Similarly, Covacevich et al. (2021) support this idea by stating that students who are engaged in guidance activities they felt were useful to them seemed to likely consciously gain value.
-Therefore, career interventions such as guest speakers play a significant role in shaping the career decision-making process of individuals.
-Career experts and professionals bring real-world experiences, insights, and knowledge insights to students during the critical career decision-making period.

 Resources

-Covacevich, C., et al. (2021).
+• Covacevich, C., et al. (2021).
 Indicators of teenage career readiness: An analysis of longitudinal data from eight countries.
 OECD Education Working Papers, No. 258, OECD Publishing, Paris.

-Kashefpakdel, E. T., & Percy, C. (2017).
-Career education that works: an economic analysis using the British Cohort Study.
+• Kashefpakdel, E. T., & Percy, C. (2017).
+Career education that works: An economic analysis using the British Cohort Study.
 Journal of Education & Work, 30(3), 217–234.

-Lent, R. & Brown, S. (2013).
+• Lent, R. & Brown, S. (2013).
 Social cognitive model of career self-management: Toward a unifying view of adaptive career behavior across the life span.
 Journal of Counseling Psychology, 60(4), 557-568.

-Lent et al., (2016).
+• Lent et al., (2016).
 Applying the social cognitive model of career self-management to career exploration and decision-making.
 Journal of Vocational Behavior, 93(1), 47-57.

-Zainudin et al., (2020).
+• Zainudin et al., (2020).
 The relationship of holland theory in career decision making: A systematic review of literature.
 Journal of Critical Reviews, 7(9), 884-892.